gimbalabs-ci/gimbalabs/drafts/playground-copy.md

 	⁃ Legacy organizations

 ## How do we do it?
-Project Based Learning brief understandable definition and highlighting the value of the method including challenges with tech & learning facing change and adoption (from a participants perspective); include how are the dynamics of a playground, base vibe of “you in action”, involvement, accountability, etc.?
+Show the thread from the open "Playground" to Project Based Learning and then to real outcomes.
+Provide a brief, understandable definition that highlights the value of this method, including technical and social challenges to adoption.
+Illustrate the dynamics of a playground, communicating the essential spirit of "YOU" in action, involved, accountable.

 ## What is Playground?